jesusx21/mongo-migrator/README.md

 following:

-* `id` — a string that's used to identify the migration (filled automatically when creating migrations through `migrate create`).
+* `id` — a string that's used to identify the migration (filled automatically when creating migrations through `mograte create`).
 * `upgrade`  — a function used for forward migration.
 * `downgrade` — a function used for backward migration.